 Each plot consists of two rows, 3 meters long, 50 cm between rows, 20 cm between plants within the row, 1 meter between plots within the replicate, and 2.5 meters between replicates.
 The experimental units were randomly assigned genotypes.
 Recommended cultural practices were done from sowing to maturity to produce a quality crop (Appendix 2).
-Five plants from each plot were tagged at a- For Lines:
+Five plants from each plot were tagged at random for recording studied traits.
+The Least Significant Difference Test was used to compare the genotypes.